lockss/lockss-rtd-manual/docs/introduction/components.rst

 .. include:: /glossary/lockss-crawler-service.rst

-Out of the box, the LOCKSS Crawler Service ships with the :term:`Classic LOCKSS Crawler`, a mature, highly extensible Web crawler built into :term:`LOCKSS <LOCKSS system>`.
+Out of the box, the LOCKSS Crawler Service ships with the :term:`Classic LOCKSS Crawler`, a mature, highly extensible Web crawler built into |LOCKSS|.

 It also includes an API framework for registering external crawlers, and comes with one such external crawler, based on :term:`Wget`.

 :term:`LOCKSS plugins <LOCKSS plugin>` are used to control and customize Web harvesting behavior.
-You may run the LOCKSS Crawler Service as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves Web crawling activities.
+You may run the LOCKSS Crawler Service as part of your LOCKSS stack if your application of |LOCKSS| involves Web crawling activities.

 By default, the LOCKSS Crawler Service runs a REST API on port 24614 and a Web user interface on port 24604 [#fn-ports]_.